bullbots/BullBotsLib/README.md

 You can also call `configureSmartDashboard()` in the constructor (as you can with anything that extends `Subsystem` from BullBotsLib) to get extra diagnostic information

+###### MotorController
+`MotorController` is an interface that extends WPILib's `MotorController`, adding functionality of a relative encoder.
+Basic implementations exist for the TalonFX, TalonSRX, and SparkMax already.  `MotorController` is used within all drivetrains, except swerve.

 ###### Swerve
 `SwerveDrivetrain` tries to make it as easy as possible to get started with Swerve.
 Each `SwerveModule` holds a `DriveController` and a `SteerController`, which separates the control over a drive motor and steer motor for easy